Big Thunder Mountain Railroad: Magic Kingdom

+On January 5, 2025, the Magic Kingdom version of the ride was temporarily closed for a complete refurbishment and installation of new track, with a planned reopening in 2026, including some new scenes.
+Additionally, the maintenance shed was removed to accommodate the new Villains Land.

-Tokyo Disneyland version
+Tokyo Disneyland

-Big Thunder Mountain at Tokyo Disneyland is similar to the Florida ride, but there are some differences in the ride layout.
+Big Thunder Mountain at Tokyo Disneyland is similar to the Florida version, but there are some differences in the ride layout.
 Instead of Tumbleweed, the track makes a left turn and dives into a cave, mirroring the California version of the ride.
 More significantly, the final segment of the ride is different.
 Instead of crossing back over the drop from the third lift hill, the track makes a 180 degree turn to the right before dropping out of a tunnel, through the Boneyard/geyser scene, into a short tunnel.
 The track then makes a right hand turn into the final brakes.
 The trains pass in front of the station building, and then turn back into the loading area.